High Altitude Cooking and Baking at 9,600 feet

-Cakes rise too quickly with less atmospheric pressure (less and less at higher and higher altitude), and rise past their structural integrity.
-Raise oven temperature at least 25°F so cake hits maximum rise at the same time it hits the approximately 200° F, gelation point - or doneness.
-To improve structure, because you can't raise the oven temperature too high or the cake with just burn, add an egg and up to about 3 T more flour.
+To adjust most recipes to high altitude, add more liquid, more structure, less leavening and less sugar.
+Cakes rise too quickly with less atmospheric pressure (even less at higher and higher altitude) and will rise past their structural integrity.
+Raise oven temperature at least 25°F so that the cake hits maximum rise at the same time it hits the approximately 200° F gelation point (doneness).
+To improve structure, because you can't raise the oven temperature too high or the cake with just burn, add an egg and up to approximately 3 T more flour.

-Rules of Thumb:
+High Altitude Baking Rules of Thumb:

 Resources for High-Altitude Cooking & Baking: